BenoitHeintzCSU/lpro_ait_tp1_team4/docs/procedures/test assembly compass.md

 ## 1) Hardware
 - assembly motor
-- arduino IDE with the library (check in assembly driver motor part 3 arduino)
+- arduino IDE with the library (check in //////////)

 ## 2) Process
 - Connect arduino to the laptop